 Cache Missed, there is a very high chance for this situation to generate the 502's during traffic spikes, when a lot of these requests will pile up and bottleneck the backend of the site.
 As a general note, when a request misses our cache, it means that it's being executed by the backend, so the entire PHP code gets executed.
 That takes significantly more time than if the requested resource was already present in our caching layers.

 Normally the Cache Miss percent falls under 10%, but it can go up when cache purges are made.
 If you see some spikes in the cache refresh requests, try to correlate them with the code changes that were made.
 When code changes take place, the cache automatically refreshes.
 The more requests that are hitting the site's backend, the more the performance of your site has to suffer.
 This is why it's recommended to flush your site's cache only when necessary, especially if you are a Presslabs client, as we automatically invalidate the cache .
-Also, maybe you made a full cache purge from our dashboard.
+Also, maybe you made a full cache purge from our Managed Hosting Dashboard.
 In this case there's a high chance that crawlers from search engines ended up loading a page which is not cached, resulting obviously in higher load times and sometimes errors.

 If there is a constant huge percentage of Cache Missed requests (30-40% or more), there might be a plugin causing the cache to be purged way too often.